-The content of Bronze Medallion is explained in detail on this website.
+The content of the Bronze Medallion is explained in detail on this website.
 The following is a brief description of the course content of Bronze Medallion:

 - Participants will learn to accurately throw buoyant aids.

-- Participants will simulate self rescue techniques in ice, moving water and swamped or capsized boats.
+- Participants will simulate self-rescue techniques in ice, moving water, and swamped or capsized boats.

 - Candidates will learn to rescue submerged and unconscious victims and carry them to a point of safety.